 There’s a bunch of great reasons to visit the farm all year round, from our annual Seedling Sale, to visiting the Farm Store, to participating in our CSA or Farm Camp programs.
 Join us on Fridays and Saturdays for dinner in our state of the art Greenhouse!

-Join us for a true Dinner Party, complete with cocktail and oyster hour and multi-course family style meal.
-Our March guest is Cub Dimling, chef, shucker, and co-owner of Motorshucker.
+Join us for a true Dinner Party, complete with cocktail hour and multi-course family style meal.
+Our March guests are the one and only Pat and Ellie Mullins of P&E Bottle Shop.

 .

-The evening will kick off a cocktail and oyster hour featuring the oysters and snacks hand-selected by Cub.
-We will then move to the Granor Greenhouse for a family style meal loaded with Granor-grown produce.
+The evening will kick off a cocktail hour.
+We will then move to the Granor Greenhouse for a family style meal loaded with Granor-grown produce and the creative influence of Mr Mullins himself.

 .

-The meal will be paired with Granor Table Wines and full NA beverages are available upon request.
-A selection of Motorshucker items will be available for sale on the night of the event.
+The meal will be paired with wines selected by Ellie and full NA beverages are available upon request.